 B.S., Humanities, Massachusetts Institute of Technology

-At Shimer, I have taught the entire Natural Sciences core, Integrative Studies 2, Humanities 2, and these electives and tutorials: History of the English Language, Old English, Beowulf, Calculus, Technology & Ethics, and Gödel, Escher, Bach.
+At Shimer, I have taught the entire Natural Sciences core, Integrative Studies 2, Humanities 2, and electives or tutorials on the History of the English Language, Old English, Beowulf, Calculus, Technology & Ethics, and Gödel, Escher, Bach.

-Away from Shimer, I have taught skating, mathematics, fluid mechanics, and writing.
+Away from Shimer, I have taught ice skating, mathematics, fluid mechanics, and writing.

 My main research areas are the history of ice skating and historical linguistics (especially the Germanic languages).
 These go together well because I spend a lot of time carefully reading old texts to find out as much as I can about medieval ice skating.
 An example of this is my recent paper “The similarity of bone skates and skis,” which is about skating and skiing in Old Norse literature.